WHICH DENTAL NIGHT GUARD TYPE IS RIGHT FOR ME & WHAT IS A NIGHT GUARD MADE OF?

 Not all offices/companies can make this type of sleep guard.
-It has a thin, soft inside and a hard durable outside.
-The hard outside is made with the exact same hard material used to make the all over hard dental night guard.
+It has a thin, soft inside, and a hard, durable outside.
+The hard outside is made with the exact same hard material used to make the all-over hard dental night guard.

 One concern some people have about this particular custom appliance is that it may be too thick.
 Here at Sentinel Mouthguards, we give you the option to choose your own thickness.
 You can choose between 1mm, 2mm, or 3mm (3mm in soft type only).
-If you see a company boasting that their night guards are 3mm or more thick you may want to reconsider using them.
+If you see a company boasting that their night guards are 3mm or thicker, you may want to reconsider using them.
 3mm+ is great for an athletic mouthguard (when you’re potentially taking hits to the face) but if you’re attempting to wear a thick night guard while you sleep, there’s a good chance it is going to end up on the other side of your bedroom in the morning.

 What is a night guard made out of?